 Cost of Preferred Stock

-Cost of preferred stock is the rate of return required by the holders of a company's preferred stock.
-It is calculated by dividing the annual dividend payment on the preferred stock by the preferred stock's current market price.
+Cost of preferred stock is the rate of return required by holders of a company's preferred stock.
+It is calculated by dividing the annual preferred dividend payment by the preferred stock's current market price.

-In finance, the value of any asset equals the present value of its future net cash flows.
-In most cases, the cash flows stream of a preferred stock is a perpetuity because preferred stock has unlimited life and it pays a fixed amount of dividend each period.
-Value of a preferred stock is essentially the present value of the perpetuity.
+In most cases, the cash flows stream of a preferred stock is a perpetuity because it has unlimited life and it pays a fixed amount of dividend each period.
+Value of a preferred stock is essentially the present value of a perpetuity.

 Annual dividend payment = 7.5% of $1,000 = $75 per preferred stock

 Cost of preferred stock = annual dividend payment ($75) ÷ current market price ($1225.45) = 6.12%

 Written by Obaidullah Jan, ACA, CFA and last revised on